HarryLuoo/HarryLuoo/README.md

 You have reached Harry's GitHub page...

 I'm an undergrad in Math&Physics on most days, and most of my active repos serve as my testaments to the classes who deserve to have their notes typed up in LaTeX.
+They are public mainly because it's easier for sharing & occasionally flexing.

 You can also find me at...